 I say be careful because it’s not an easy path.
 It’s a #@$&! scary ride.
 But… it’s a ride that changes you for the better.
 You learn to become bigger than yourself, if that makes any sense.
 You learn to use your strengths and your weaknesses to your advantage.
 As master of your own work domain, you have to know yourself well and still continually try to outsmart yourself, to outdo your last move.
 That’s innovation.
 That’s growth.
 That’s ultimately sustainability.
 Because if you’re always thinking about where you’ll get your next entrepreneurial fix; if you’re constantly asking yourself, ‘what next?’ you’ll have an answer when someone else comes asking the same thing of you.

-In business, that ‘someone else’ is your customers, your employees, your partners, your teachers and mentors.
+In business, that ‘someone else’ is your customers, your employees, your partners, your teachers and mentors, so if you own a company, learning about branding tactics could be essential for having success in it.
 When those people come asking, ‘what next?’ you’d better have an answer.
 If you don’t, you’ll be cheating yourself and them.
 Or worse…. you’ll become stagnant, and ultimately irrelevant.

 “What next?” is a question that I’ve been continually pondering for the last few months.
 I’ve been an independent freelancer for almost a year now, and have had plenty of ups and downs, direction changes and lots of opportunities to test different approaches in marketing, selling and delivering my services.
 I finally feel like I’ve reached a level of comfort with the ambiguity and the sometimes unpredictable nature of self-employment, and I’m preparing to kick off some new projects and partnerships that will continue to propel me down paths I want to travel.
 I recently shared one of those projects with you, and I’m looking forward to sharing the others as they progress.